 Around the world, the use of antibiotics in livestock is poised to skyrocket thanks to soaring demand for meat.
 And while the idea of a cow pumped full of antibiotics doesn't exactly make for pleasant eating, know that what we deal with stateside is nothing compared to the wholesale mass-drugging of livestock over in China.
 There, animals are pumped full of many of our strongest and best human-grade antibiotics regardless of whether there is an actual need for them.
 The widespread overprescription of antibiotics to farm animals is leaving humans vulnerable to drug-resistant "superbugs," for which there are no cures.

 But there's a glimmer of hope for the dairy industry: New research suggests that there may be a way to produce better milk without all the drugs.
-A study recently published in the Journal of Endocrinology found that "happy" cows actually produce nutritious milk.
-Turns out your farmers market hippie is probably right.
+A study recently published in the Journal of Endocrinology found that "happy" cows actually produce nutritious milk; turns out your farmer's market hippie farmer is probably right.

-In the meantime, here's your public service announcement of the day: Beware of drugs in cheeseburgers.
+In the meantime, here's your public service announcement of the day: Beware of cheeseburgers on drugs.